-Charles Hilton’s professional career began 36 years ago in the spring of 1980 when he accepted a position as an architectural apprentice while still in high school.
+Charles Hilton’s professional career began 37 years ago in the spring of 1980 when he accepted a position as an architectural apprentice while still in high school.
 He worked throughout high school and college while pursuing his formal architectural education from The Pennsylvania State University and graduating with Distinction in 1988.
-During his matriculation he also studied abroad at the Technische Universitat Darmstadt, in Darmstadt, Germany, traveling extensively throughout western Europe and formulating his ideas about the role of classical architecture in the modern world.
-After graduation, Mr. Hilton accepted a position in Greenwich, Connecticut as a designer, until co-founding Hilton-VanderHorn Architects in 1991.
-In April of 2013, Charles went on to launch his solo venture, Charles Hilton Architects.
+During his matriculation he also studied abroad at the Technische Universitat Darmstadt, in Darmstadt, Germany, traveling extensively throughout Western Europe and formulating his ideas about the role of classical architecture in the modern world.
+After graduation, Mr. Hilton accepted a position in Greenwich, Connecticut as a designer, until co-founding his first firm in 1991.
+In April of 2013, Charles went on to launch his solo venture, Charles Hilton Architects and in 2016 Hilton Interiors.
 As an architect, Mr. Hilton is dedicated to producing imaginative buildings which inspire and delight, humanistic architecture that meaningfully improves the lives of its inhabitants, and high quality designs with timeless relevance.

 Charles holds NCARB accreditation and is a licensed Interior Designer, a member of The American Institute of Architects (AIA) and The Institute of Classical Architecture & Classical Art and the New England Design Hall of Fame.